GenesisFR/HowToBecomeGoodAtShooters/README.md

 - study AI routes if applicable (ex: Hitman)

 ### Sweeping
-- definition: clearing the room from one side to the other
+- definition: clearing an area from one side to the other, one enemy at a time
-- allows you to keep track on which side enemies are at any given time
+- allows you to keep track of which side enemies are at any given time
-- when new enemies spawn in a cleared area, restart the sweepà
+- when new enemies spawn in a cleared area, restart the sweep
-- if the next enemy isn't peeking or is out of your line of sight, skip to the next one
+- if your current enemy isn't peeking or is out of your line of sight, skip to the next one

 ### Target prioritization
 - closest first: preferred strategy if no dangerous enemies are around